-What is Blockchain?
+What is blockchain?

 Industry 4.0 can be characterized as the use of advanced automation and big data in the manufacturing process, with a focus on the digitization of physical assets and the value chain.
-Physical objects like machinery are increasingly becoming interconnected via the “Internet of Things” (IoT), and at the same time they are storing, processing and analyzing real-time data using sensors.
-With this massive digital shift, manufacturing companies will need to determine the best way to organize and extract value from their digital information.
+Physical objects like machinery are becoming increasingly interconnected via the Internet of Things (IoT).
+At the same time, they are also storing, processing, and analyzing real-time data using sensors.
+With this massive digital shift, manufacturers will need to determine the best way to organize and extract value from their digital information.

-The blockchain has the potential to connect all components of the supply chain by creating an authentic, historical, digital trail for all physical assets.
-To see how this is could work, suppose a hypothetical Ontario machine-parts manufacturer collaborated with suppliers, customers and stakeholders to put product information onto a blockchain.
-What this information amounts to is a digital passport for a product, tracing it from the raw material supplier to manufacturer, and ultimately to the end customer.
-At each stage of the process, IoT data is stored on the blockchain for all partners to view and utilize for their business decisions.
-As IoT data continues to become more advanced, it is conceivable to imagine a scenario where the manufacturer can photograph, measure and record all components of the product, and have this data instantaneously available on the blockchain.
-This not only helps to contribute to a level of collaboration among business partners, but also precisely documents value added at each stage of the process.
-Furthermore, because data on the blockchain cannot altered, all partners can trust that the information they access is secure and reliable.
+Blockchain technology could help address this need with two specific benefits: establishing transparency in the supply chain and facilitating the use of smart contracts.
+A blockchain has the potential to connect all components of the supply chain by creating an authentic, historical, digital trail for all physical assets.
+To see how this connection is could work, suppose a hypothetical Ontario machine parts manufacturer collaborated with suppliers, customers, and stakeholders to put product information into a blockchain.
+This information amounts to a kind of “digital passport” for a product, tracing it from the raw material supplier to the manufacturer, and ultimately to the end customer.
+At each stage of the process, IoT data is stored on the blockchain for all partners to view and utilize in their business decisions.
+As IoT data continues to become more advanced, it is conceivable that a manufacturer could photograph, measure, and record all components of the product, and have this data instantaneously available on the blockchain, which would not only facilitate transparency and collaboration among business partners, but would also precisely document the value added at each stage of the process.
+Furthermore, because data on the blockchain cannot be altered, all partners can trust that the information they access is secure and reliable.

-Although blockchain has the potential to serve as the future platform on which the manufacturing sector conducts business, it is not without challenges.
-Skeptics can point to privacy concerns, cost (it takes significant computer power to support a blockchain) and technological feasibility as hurdles the technology must clear before it can be implemented on a large scale.
-Whether it becomes the technology of the future or not, members of Ontario’s manufacturing industry would be wise to become aware of blockchain and the ways it could potentially shape their business.
+Although blockchain has the potential to serve as the future platform for conducting all business in the manufacturing sector, it is not without challenges.
+Skeptics can point to privacy concerns, costs (blockchain requires significant computer power), and technological feasibility as hurdles that blockchain must clear before it can be implemented on a large scale.
+Whether it becomes the dominant technology of the future or not, members of Ontario’s manufacturing industry would be wise to become aware of blockchain and the ways it could potentially shape their business.